Soulard Mardi Gras Festivities

 Family Winter Carnival | January 11

 The Family Winter Carnival is a chance for everyone to get into the Mardi Gras spirit.
 There are live performances, arts and crafts and a children’s parade.
 The carnival is held at Soulard Market Park.

 Get your exercise, St. Louis Mardi Gras style!
 Show up in your best purple, gold, and green costume and race your way through the historic Soulard neighborhood.
 In true Mardi Gras spirit, pit stops along the race route will hand out complimentary beer and hurricanes (for runners 21 and older).
 All registrants will receive a limited edition 5K Run for Your Beads t-shirt.
-Tickets are $25 until February 10; $30 after February 10 to race day; $35 on Race Day
+Tickets are $25 until January 26; $30 starting January 27.

 The Guinness World Record holder for largest costumed pet parade in the world celebrates its 24th year!
 Thousands of festive four-legged (and other animal friends) strut their style as they step off at 1 p.m. from 12th and Allen.
 Those deemed best dressed are selected as members of the Court of the Mystical Krewe of Barkus and make the cut to be part of the Coronation pageant (8th and Lafayette) where the King and Queen of Barkus are crowned.
 Of course, the party continues after Coronation with a free concert in the Soulard Market Plaza.

 Tito’s Wiener Dog Derby | February 16